 "I am proud to be a Trevor student because Trevor's environment has allowed me to pursue interests that I never thought I would enjoy.
 The freedom to choose my classes, arts, and clubs has enabled me to develop skills and interests in fields that I never considered my strong suit.
 These skills have served me not only in the context in which I have learned them, but also in everyday life."

-Meet Andrew, who came to Trevor in the 4th grade and will graduate with the Class of 2023.
-He is an athlete on both the Varsity Soccer and Varsity Golf teams, a Peer Leader, Admissions Ambassador, Writing Advisor, Science Advisor, and a member of the MIOW (Multiple Identities One World) Club.
+Meet Andrew, who came to Trevor in the 4th grade and graduated with the Class of 2023.
+He was an athlete on both the Varsity Soccer and Varsity Golf teams, a Peer Leader, Admissions Ambassador, Writing Advisor, Science Advisor, and a member of the MIOW (Multiple Identities One World) Club.

 At Trevor, Andrew discovered his love for chemistry.
 Currently taking his fourth chemistry class, Andrew has learned to think on a different level, recognizing that, “there is much more to it than putting two liquids in a beaker and seeing what happens.
 Thinking molecularly, rather than on a human scale, has been an eye-opening experience.
 At times, there is comfort in the chaos; things that you assume would go in one direction go in the other direction.
 Being able to analyze the principles behind these seemingly illogical actions and conducting our own experiments make chemistry hugely enjoyable.”